Frequently Asked Questions about Debt Agreements (Part 9)

-The proposal may involve you making regular payments to repay unsecured creditors over a longer period of time (say 3 to 5 years) in a situation where interest charges are stopped.
+The proposal may involve you making regular payments to repay unsecured creditors over a longer period of time (say 3 to 5 years depending on your circumstances) in a situation where interest charges are stopped.
 All secured debts must be maintained separately.
 This may involve you paying less than 100% of the unsecured debt due to your creditors.
 Life After Debt® works with its clients to determine the proposal that best fits with their personal circumstances and that will be acceptable to creditors.

-Once your Debt Agreement proposal is developed and supported by the relevant information, your proposal is circulated to your creditors for approval.
+Once your Debt Agreement proposal is developed and supported by the relevant information, your proposal is circulated to your creditors for consideration and voting.

 What are the advantages to me of proposing a Debt Agreement to my creditors?

 There are several advantages in proposing a Debt Agreement to your creditors.
-Once approved a Debt Agreement will avoid bankruptcy, and many of the restrictions and stigma that go with bankruptcy, which will be the main benefits to you (as long as you keep to the agreement).
+Once approved a Debt Agreement will help you to avoid bankruptcy, and many of the restrictions and stigma that go with bankruptcy, which will be the main benefits to you (as long as you keep to the agreement).

 Other benefits include the fact that you will have clearer and affordable future commitments without the constant threats from creditors that are owed money.
 You will also avoid the Court process associated with bankruptcy and have the opportunity to be released from your debts upon completion and the freezing of debts and interest.

 Do I meet the qualifying criteria to propose a Debt Agreement to my creditors?

 To be eligible for a Debt Agreement you must be:

 - Unable to pay your debts as and when they fall due; and